hongzhonglu/vivarium/doc/guides/composites.rst

 Each store is implemented as a Python dictionary where the keys are the variable names and the values are the variable values.
-We also have wrapper :py:class:`Store` objects that hold these dictionaries.
+We also have wrapper :py:class:`vivarium.compartment.process.Store` objects that hold these dictionaries.

 ----------------------------
 Ports Make Processes Modular